7 Best Equipment Financing Companies and Loan Options

 Best for Startups: Fundbox

-Why it's a good choice: Fundbox is willing to work with businesses with less than six months in operation, which is advantageous for startups.
+Why it's a good choice: Fundbox accepts new businesses as new as three months in operation, which is advantageous for startups.
 It also has a low credit score requirement, offering same-day approval and next-day loans.

 Loan Amount Range: $1,000-$150,000